 - Vegetarian - Easily make a vegetarian version of Thai Red Curry by using tofu or mushrooms and adding even more vegetables if you’d like.
 The curry includes fish sauce, but for a vegetarian version soy sauce can be used as a substitute.
 You’ll also need to track down a curry paste that does not include shrimp paste (or make your own red curry paste and omit the shrimp paste).

-- Change Vegetables – This version of red curry uses squash.
-Feel free to use any other vegetables you’d like – bell peppers, eggplant, green beans, mushrooms, potatoes, or snow peas would all be great.
+- Change the Vegetables - This version of red curry uses squash.
+Feel free to use any other vegetables you’d like - bell peppers, eggplant, green beans, mushrooms, potatoes, or snow peas would all be great.

-- Change Protein – Instead of chicken breast, try this with chicken thighs, pork, beef, fish, or tofu.
+- Change the Protein - Instead of chicken breast, try this with chicken thighs, pork, beef, fish, or tofu.

 - High-Walled Pot for Cooking - Curry can be easily made in any pot with tall sides.
 A Dutch oven, wok, or saute pan will work well.

-If you are going to make curry paste from scratch, using the recipe below, you’ll need these tools:
+If you are going to make red curry paste from scratch, using the recipe below, you’ll need these tools:

 - Mortar and Pestle or Spice Grinder - You’ll need one of these tools if you will be grinding up whole white peppercorns.
 The whole peppercorns have the most flavor, but you can use pre-ground white pepper as a substitute.